wizdes/LearningSignalR/README.md

 roadmap:
-1) when getting the cards, list them correctly (done)
+1) when getting the cards, list them correctly <fixed>
-- UI work (done)
+- UI work <fixed>
-- your cards are at the bottom, then back of the cards for all the others (working on that) 3
+- your cards are at the bottom, then back of the cards for all the others <fixed>
+  3
 2   4
   1

-3) clicking on a card brings it to the center (located correctly) 3.5) clicking on a card brings it to the center *for everyone*
+3) clicking on a card brings it to the center <fixed>
+3.5) clicking on a card brings it to the center *for everyone*
+a) when clicking on a card, move it up
+b) server calls all client js to remove the card
+c) client removes the card and puts it in the middle
 4) logic needs to be added: only click on your own cards
 5) logic for the first phase (pick up/choose trump)
 6) logic needs to be added: only click on your own cards on your turn